Chisel [nomi]

 Only

-The chisel (only) is used when drilling holes in the wood and cutting out fine parts.
-In Japan, it is an indispensable tool for processing along with saws and planes.
-It consists of an iron blade part and a wood handle part for grabbing in your hand.
-The blade part narrows down the shape so that holes can be easily drilled to create a long and narrow neck.
-The cutting edge is made of forging the base metal on steel for cutting trees in the same way as a plane, and the Komi part inserted into the shell, neck, and pattern is formed with soft ground metal.
+The chisel (only) is used when drilling holes in the material or scraping off fine parts, and is an indispensable tool for processing along with saws and planes in Japan.
+It consists of a part of an iron knife and a part of a wood handle for grabbing the hand, and the part of the knife is narrowed down to make it easier for holes to make a long neck.
+The blade tip is made of forging metal into steel for cutting wood in the same way as a plane, and the Komi part that is inserted into the shell, neck, and handle with soft ground metal is formed.

-There are various types of chisels, but depending on the application, it can be broadly divided into chisels (tataki only) and finishing chisels (shiage only).
-The tapping chisel is used when digging a hozo hole using a genno or hammer, or cutting off the sides, and is made sturdy.
-In addition, in order to be used by hitting, it is used with an iron ring called a crown attached to the head of the handle.
-The finishing chisel is used to finish the part dug with a tapping chisel or to finish fine parts where a plane cannot be applied.
+There are various types of chisels, but depending on the application, it can be broadly divided into chisels (tataki only) and finishing chisel (shiage only).
+The tapping chisel is used when digging a hozo hole using a genius or a hammer, and it is made sturdy.
+In addition, in order to use it by hitting it, an iron ring called a crown is attached to the head of the handle.
+The finishing chisel is used to finish the part dug with a chisel and to finish fine parts where no plane can be applied.
 The handle is long because it is cut only with arm strength, and the cutting edge is sharp.

-Since only the chisel can not be a small size, it is necessary to adjust various blade widths.
-It is a tool that has many types of tools that can be used as a set of 10 large and small pieces, even with the large chisel, one of the tapping chisels.
-In addition, it is a tool whose sharpness is carefully examined like a plane, and for that reason many masterpieces and master craftsmen were born.
+Since only the chisel can not double as a small size, it is necessary to prepare various blade widths.
+It is a tool that has so many types of tools that you can use as a set of 10 large and small pieces as a set of chisels, even if it is one of the chisels (Oiri only).
+In addition, it is a tool whose sharpness is scrutinized as a plane, and many masterpieces and master craftsmen were born.

 Name of each part of the chisel